 One of the things that confuses rookie investors is that they see stockmarket prices often going UP on bad news and DOWN on good news.
 How can that be?

-The News is useless for investment predictions because a) much of it is untrue, exaggerated or misleading b) nobody knows what’s going to happen in the future and c) even if you knew the timing of big future global events you still wouldn’t be able to reliably play the market correctly because of the way that the stockmarket is already “pricing in” future probabilities and possibilities.
+The News is useless for investment predictions because a) much of it is exaggerated or misleading b) nobody knows what’s going to happen in the future and c) even if you knew the timing of big future global events you still wouldn’t be able to reliably play the market correctly because of the way that the stock market is already “pricing in” future probabilities and possibilities.

 A useful concept here is the idea of The Expectations Treadmill.

-Imagine that Amazon is not a company but rather a professional athlete running on one of those treadmill machines that you see in most gyms.
+Imagine that Amazon as a pro athlete running on one of those treadmill machines that you see in most gyms.